JezaChen/SSEPy/README.md

-# SSEPy: Python implementation of searchable symmetric encryption
+# SSEPy: Implementation of searchable symmetric encryption in pure Python

 This is a project that is moving forward...